-No more than 15 semester hours of work may be taken in any fall or spring semester without the written permission of the department or college and the dean of the Graduate School.
+Up to 15 semester hours of course may be taken in any fall or spring semester without the written permission of the department or college and the dean of the Graduate School.
 A student is considered to be enrolled full-time when registered for a minimum of 9 semester hours during a regular semester.